akhodakivskiy/VimFx/documentation/options.md

 [notifications]: notifications.md
 [notification-events]: api.md#the-notification-and-hidenotification-events

+### `notify_entered_keys`

+If enabled, a [notification] is shown with the the keys you have entered so far of a command.
+This is only noticeable if you type a multi-key shortcut or use a count.

+[notification]: notifications.md

 ### `prevent_target_blank`

 You might have noticed that some links open in new tabs when you click them.